srinathos/srinathos.github.io/_posts/2018-01-22-3D-Object-Reconstruction.md

 ---

 ## Introduction
-This project aims to scan real-life objects and generate its 3D model in virtual reality.
+This project experiments with scanning real-life objects and generating its 3D model in virtual reality.
 Using a depth sensor, and circling the object of interest, we can generate a point cloud for a set of angles while the corresponding texture/color map.
 After some cleaning, the individual point clouds are stitched to create a 3D model.
 The last step would be to render a mesh over the obtained points.
 As a constraint, this project may be limited to scanning objects with simple geometrical shapes and using sensors at fixed locations.
 I did this project as a part of my [Computational Geometery](https://cs.rit.edu/~rjb/RITcourses/2171/CompGeo/ComputationalGeometry.html) course taught by [Dr. Renold Bailey](https://cs.rit.edu/~rjb).

 ## Background information about the problem
 This project works with depth sensors, capturing point clouds and working on them.
 The general approach to such a problem would be to divide the project into subparts and develop them individually.

-* **Acquisition**: One can go into various methods of acquiring a depth map/point cloud of the object.
-Sensors can either be **fixed** in position or can be **moved around the object**.
-For the latter, one might require the position of the sensor in 3D space as well.
+* **Acquisition**: The capture sensor can either be **fixed** in position or can be **moved around the object**.
+Depending on the scenario, you would either need to understand the pose of the sensor, or the object.
 Another decision one has to make is the **type of sensor**.
-Stereo-vision based cameras would have certain prerequisites steps while a depth sensor provides direct access to the depth field.
-This project works with a fixed position depth sensor and the object rotating on a turntable.
+Stereo-vision based cameras would specifically require extrinsics calibration to calculate depth, while a depth sensor typically is pre-calibrated and provides direct access to the depth field.
+This project works with a fixed position structured light sensor and an object rotating on a turntable.

 * **Cleaning**: While cleaning as a step can either go into the Acquisition or Processing phase, I decided to keep it separate because of the different methods one can use.
 This step generally involved removing outliers or fitting points to a plane to help obtain an accurate 3D representation.
-This project uses a simple **Statistical Outlier Removal** filter to remove sensor noise.
+This project uses a simple **Statistical Outlier Removal** filter to remove noise in the point cloud.

-* **Point cloud processing**: This part of the program is where we see the object manifesting.
-A common approach to align two point clouds is to use the **Iterative Closest Points** algorithm.
+* **Point cloud processing and alignment**: A common approach to align two point clouds is to use the **Iterative Closest Points** algorithm.
 The goal is to align the two or more point clouds together and merge them into one.
-For the project, consecutive point clouds are stitched sequentially to form the 3D object.
+For the project, consecutive point clouds are stitched sequentially to build the 3D object.

 * **Surface rendering**: This is the final step that would give the object some detail and add realism to it.
 A common approach is to **Delaunay triangulation** of some type to generate a mesh of the object.
-This part of the project is still pending; I'm still working on perfecting the processing part.
+This part of the project is pending.

 ## Inputs to and Outputs from the system
 As a whole, the input to the system is an object that will be scanned and the output would be a representative 3D model of it.
 But considering just the software components, the input is a set of point clouds and the output is a stitched point cloud representing the object scanned.